Directed by John Carney

 Directed by Cameron Crowe

 Almost Famous is a semi-autobiographical comedy-drama about a teenage journalist writing for Rolling Stone.
 The film’s approach to music is both pretentious and unimpressive.
-The characters are one-note, the plot points are predictable, and the tone shifts between comedy and saccharine every couple minutes, making Almost Famous feel like a feature-length sitcom.
+The characters are one-note, the plot points are predictable, and the tone shifts between comedic and saccharine every couple minutes, making Almost Famous feel like a feature-length sitcom.

 Would not see.